Theming

 Caching

-Keep in mind the output of these directives are cached!
-So after changing a configuration, block or widget the cache needs te be cleared.
+Keep in mind the output of these directives is cached!
+So after changing a configuration, block, or widget, the cache needs to be cleared.
 See the caching docs.

 @config